abhishek-archlinux/AnimeWatch/README.md

 python-lxml {Internal parser used in beautifulsoup4 for advance features}

-python-pycurl {Main library for fetching web pages}
+python-pycurl (or curl or wget alternative) {Main library for fetching web pages}

-python-urllib3 {Alternative python library for fetching web pages}
+pytaglib or mutagen (required for Tagging of audio files)

+sqlite3 (for managing local music and video database, Addons are not managed by it.
+Addons are managed using files.)

+mpv or mplayer. (for playing media)

+ffmpegthumbnailer(Thumbnail Generator for Local Files)

+**For extra features such as Youtube support, torrent streaming, MPRIS D-Bus support and desktop notifications:**

 libtorrent-rasterbar {since version 2.5.0-0, For Torrent Streaming Support}